Basalt's Local Fly Shop, Guide Service, and Guide School

 Housing is not included in the listed prices.
 We recommend staying at Frying Pan River Lodge, Taylor Creek Cabins, or the Aspenalt Lodge.
 These accommodations are located in Basalt in close proximity to the fly shop.

-Unlike some programs, Frying Pan Anglers Guide School is an accredited school, registered with the state of Colorado.
-Being an outfitter as well as school, taking the course with our instructors can double as a job interview.
-Many of our guide staff has come from our school.
+Being an outfitter, taking the course with our instructors can double as a job interview.
+Many of our guide staff has come from our classes.
 We also have three sister shops located in Woodland Park, Durango, and Glenwood Springs that we can reference you to.

 What do I need to bring?